beixin87/PCAFR/README.md

 ### Anaconda ####
-1. First Install Anaconda (it contains Python 2.7.10 and all necessary packages e.g., scikit-learn, numpy, scipy etc.).
-You may also need to update your PATH to point ~/anaconda/bin
+1. Install Anaconda which contains Python 2.7.10 and all necessary packages, such as scikit-learn, numpy, and scipy.
+Update the PATH to “~/anaconda/bin”.
-2. Install package PIL in your Anaconda directory
+2. Install package PIL in the Anaconda directory
-3. Update scikit-learn to 0.17 version
+3. Update Scikit-learn to 0.17 version
 4. Replace "import imread" with "import scipy.misc as msc"
 5. Replace "imread(image/src)" with "msc.imread(image/src)"